 \subsection{Comparison to Non-sequential and Single Objective Policies}

-In this section, we first answer a critical question: \textit{Will our method compromise performance when enforcing multiple objectives in a single scan?} We compare the diagnostic accuracy of our sequential diagnosis method with baselines and benchmarks designed for a single binary diagnosis task, namely the \textit{Undersampled}, \textit{Policy Recon}, and \textit{Policy Classifier}, at various sample rates for inferring the conditions of ACL Sprain and Cartilage Thickness Loss. \textit{Undersampled} randomly samples $k$-space lines progressively. \textit{Policy Recon}, \textit{Policy Classifier}, and \textit{Weighted Policy} start with a randomly initialized mask at a sample rate of $5\%$ and perform sampling decision-making respectively using their policies (see Section~\ref{sec: baselines}).
+In this section, we first answer a critical question: \textit{Will our method compromise performance when enforcing multiple objectives in a single scan?} We compare the performance of our sequential diagnosis method with baselines and benchmarks designed for a single binary diagnosis task, namely the \textit{Undersampled}, \textit{Policy Recon}, and \textit{Policy Classifier}, at various sample rates for inferring the conditions of ACL Sprain and Cartilage Thickness Loss. \textit{Undersampled} randomly samples $k$-space lines progressively. \textit{Policy Recon}, \textit{Policy Classifier}, and \textit{Weighted Policy} start with a randomly initialized mask at a sample rate of $5\%$ and perform sampling decision-making respectively using their policies (see Section~\ref{sec: baselines}).
 We also include \textit{Fully sampled} as a diagnostic oracle, which does not have a sampling budget.
+Additionally, \textit{Random Policy} is included as the direct baseline for \textit{Weighted Policy}, which provide random guidance.
 The results are shown in Table~\ref{tab:diagnostic_performance_acl} and Table~\ref{tab:diagnostic_performance_cart}.